(DEPRECATED) Introduction to Docker container hosting solutions with Azure Container Service

 Our goal with Azure Container Service is to provide a container

-hosting environment by using open-source tools and technologies that are popular among our customers today.
+hosting environment by using open-source tools and technologies that are popular among users today.
 To this end, we expose the standard API endpoints for your chosen orchestrator (DC/OS, Docker Swarm, or Kubernetes).
 By using these endpoints, you can leverage any software that is capable of talking to those endpoints.
 For example, in the case of the Docker Swarm endpoint, you might choose to use the Docker command-line interface (CLI).
 For DC/OS, you might choose the DCOS CLI.
 For Kubernetes, you might choose

 Creating a Docker cluster by using Azure Container Service